cloudevents/spec/amqp-format.md

 for all other event formats that are part of the CloudEvents core at the time of the submission or revision.

-### 2.3.
-Mapping Any-typed Attributes

-`Any`-typed CloudEvents values can either hold a `String`, or a `Binary` value, or a `Map`. `Map` entry values are also `Any` typed.
-AMQP's type system natively represents dynamic typing in its [type system encoding][type-system-encoding], and therefore immediately allows for the required variant type representation.

 ## 3. References

 - [RFC2046][rfc2046] Multipurpose Internet Mail Extensions (MIME) Part Two: